Student Exchange Program

 For more information about other travel awards, please use the Scholarships search engine below.

-Generally, exchange students can continue to receive and/or apply for U of S scholarships.
+Generally, study abroad students can continue to receive and/or apply for U of S scholarships.
 Please be sure to check the specific terms of your current scholarship to ensure that you are in compliance.
 Student loans may also be available to students going abroad.
 Please contact ISSAC for more information about merit and financial-need based awards and scholarships available to Aboriginal students wanting to study abroad.

 AgBio students are eligible to apply for an Education Enhancement Grant to help support their study abroad.
 A limited number of Education Enhancement Grants are available to assist students in the College of Agriculture and Bioresources to participate in worthwhile educational experiences.
 In addition to funding through the college enhancement fund, the following travel awards are available.